Photon counting probabilities of the output field for a single-photon input: Collision model. Repeated interactions for a bidirectional field

 \section{Collision model.
 Repeated interactions for a bidirectional field}

-We consider a quantum system $\mathcal{S}$ interacting with an environment (a bidirectional field) modeled by two chains of qubits.
-We assume that the bath qubits do not interact with each other but they interact one by one with $\mathcal{S}$.
-Any interaction (``collision'') has the same duration $\tau=T/N$.
-We assume moreover that each of the bath qubit interacts with $\mathcal{S}$ only once.
-The Hilbert space of the environment is defined as
+We consider a quantum system $\mathcal{S}$ interacting with an environment $\mathcal{E}$ being a bidirectional field modeled by two chains of qubits.
+One chain describes the field going to the right and the second one refers to the field going to the left.
+We assume that the qubits do not interact with each other but qubits of each chain interact subsequently with the system $\mathcal{S}$.
+At a given moment $\mathcal{S}$ interacts with only two qubits: one coming from the left and the other one coming from the right.
+Any interaction (``collision'') has the same duration $\tau$ and each of the bath qubits interacts with the system only once.
+The schematic of the collision dynamics is shown in Fig. \ref{Pic}.
+We describe the dynamics of the composed system $\mathcal{E}+\mathcal{S}$ up to time $T=N\tau$, where $N$ denotes the number of qubits in each chain.
+The Hilbert space of the environment is then defined as

 where